 If we dissolve in accordance with our partnership agreement, we will sell or otherwise dispose of our assets in a process called liquidation.
-We will apply the proceeds of liquidation in the manner set forth below.
+Neither the sale of all or substantially all of our property or business, nor the consolidation or merger of us with or into any other entity, individually or in a series of transactions, will be deemed a liquidation.
+We will apply any proceeds of liquidation available for distribution to our general and limited partners in the manner set forth below.